The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Discussion

-The central empirical finding is that $GBM^{1Y}$ and $GBM^{10Y}$ are repeatedly significant with opposite signs and different magnitudes.
-The carry gap is not a simple discount-rate level effect or measurement error but is organized in a manner consistent with the path-risk structure of parity enforcement.
+The central empirical result is that the two GBM path-risk terms are repeatedly significant with opposite signs.
+In the main OIS-based specification, $GBM^{OIS,1Y}$ loads negatively and $GBM^{OIS,10Y}$ loads positively.
+The carry gap is therefore not a simple discount-rate level effect or a measurement residual; it is organized in a way consistent with the path-risk structure of parity enforcement.

-The opposite signs can be interpreted through the lens of the term structure of arbitrage capital.
-The negative coefficient on $GBM^{OIS,1Y}$ reflects asymmetric transmission of the short-end discount structure.
-When short-term rates rise, the OIS discount factor $D^{OIS}$ falls immediately, but the option-implied discount factor $\hat{B}$, identified within the option cross-section, may not respond at the same speed.
-As a result, the carry gap $\log(D^{OIS}/\hat{B})$ is mechanically compressed when short rates rise, and this effect, amplified by volatility$\times\!\sqrt{\tau}$, manifests as a negative sensitivity to $GBM^{OIS,1Y}$.

-The positive coefficient on $GBM^{OIS,10Y}$, by contrast, reflects a long-run capital opportunity-cost channel.
-A higher 10-year risk-free yield raises the opportunity cost of committing capital to parity enforcement.
-Following the capital-allocation logic of \citet{SV97} and \citet{BP09}, finite arbitrage capital migrates elsewhere when outside opportunities improve, reducing the capital available for parity enforcement and widening the equilibrium carry gap.
+The opposite signs can be interpreted through the term structure of arbitrage capital.
+A rise in short-term rates mechanically lowers the OIS discount factor, which can compress the carry gap, defined as $\log(D^{OIS}/\hat{B})$, when the option-implied discount factor adjusts more slowly.
+By contrast, a higher long-horizon yield raises the opportunity cost of allocating scarce capital to parity enforcement.
+Following the capital-allocation logic of \citet{SV97} and \citet{BP09}, improved outside opportunities can reduce capital supplied to parity enforcement and widen the equilibrium carry gap.

-I do not structurally separate these two channels, but the observed sign pattern is consistent with this interpretation, and the 10/10 sign stability under LOYO supports the view that the structure is not a sample-specific accident.

-To be clear, ``systematic'' here does not mean that the carry gap can be precisely forecasted.
-Mean LOYO $R^2$ is modest and fit varies across regimes.
-The systematicity I emphasize lies in the directionality and repeatability of the economic relations that organize the carry gap.